Ramping sets are the simplest way to rapidly build strength.

 Problem is, 5×5 at 85% 1-RM gets increasingly difficult the stronger you get.

 No longer is your max 185bs on the deadlift.
-It’s now 365lbs, a significant training stress on your joints, muscles, nervous system, and psyche.
+It’s now 365lbs, significant training stress on your joints, muscles, nervous system, and psyche.

 Far from it.
 Now, you’re heaving and hawing like American Pharaoh after the Preakness, and missing reps on weights you should crush.

 By the fifth set, you’re cashed, pissed at your ineptitude, and questioning “whether this program even works.”

-Straight set programs like Bill Starr’s 5×5 are classics that work great with beginners, but as your abilities in gym improve your methods need to adapt to the greater demands of hard training.
+Straight set programs like Bill Starr’s 5×5 are classics that work great with beginners, but as your abilities in the gym improve your methods need to adapt to the greater demands of hard training.

 In other words, you need to lift smarter.

-Ramping gradually activates your nervous system with progressively heavier weights, leading up to your heaviest work sets at the end the exercise.
+Ramping gradually activates your nervous system with progressively heavier weights, leading up to your heaviest work sets at the end of the exercise.